 Whilst no one can ever give a 100% guarantee of a healthy dog, following and going beyond recommended guide lines can go a long way towards it.
 ALL of our bitches and ALL our selected stud dogs are hip/elbow scored, eye tested every year and comprehensively DNA tested.

 We believe our pups are worth waiting for.
 We understand the urgency behind every request and will never promise what we can not deliver.
 With five litters expected in 2018 and three in 2019 all requests will be met and we look forward to placing a puppy in the homes we have approved.

-We will be keeping a puppy from ARWENS first litter and donating one to VETERANS WITH DOGS.
-We will be keeping a pup from COCOAS last litter and BRONWENS first.
+We will be keeping a puppy from ARWENS first litter and keeping a pup from COCOAS last litter and BRONWENS first.